nextauthjs/next-auth/CONTRIBUTING.md

 body
 ```

-Scope is the part that will help with groupping the different commit types in the release notes.
+Scope is the part that will help groupping the different commit types in the release notes.

+Some recommened scopes are:

 - **provider** - Provider related changes. (eg.: "feat(provider): add X provider", "docs(provider): fix typo in X documentation"
+- **adapter** - Adapter related changes. (eg.: "feat(adapter): add X provider", "docs(provider): fix typo in X documentation"
 - **db** - Database related changes. (eg.: "feat(db): add X database", "docs(db): fix typo in X documentation"
-- **core** - Code changes of the core. (eg.: "refactor(core): simplify function", "style(core): fix lint errors")
+- **deps** - Adding/removing/updating a dependency (eg.: "chore(deps): add X")

 > NOTE: If you are not sure which scope to use, you can simply ignore it. (eg.: "feat: add something").
 Adding the correct type already helps a lot when analyzing the commit messages.